Relevant Experience & Training

 • Working with Anxiety and Depression Certificate

-• 13 years as a youth and community worker - Assessing needs, coaching, mentoring, support planning, case working and managing services.
+• 13 years’ experience as a youth and community worker – assessing needs, coaching, mentoring, support planning, casework, and managing services

 Why I Practice

-Over the last 9 years my continued yoga practice integrated with psychological knowledge, has taught me many things; how to be kind and gentle with myself, how to understand and accept my body; yet also how to feel fit and strong.
-It has assisted in my recovery from insomnia, addictions and an eating disorder.
-I now know how to properly relax and through mindfulness techniques I have changed my relationship to my thoughts, enabling a greater awareness and control over unhelpful habits and negative self talk therefore being less likely to be swayed by anxiety, fear and distraction.
+Over the last 12 years, my ongoing yoga practice combined with psychological knowledge has taught me many valuable lessons: how to be kind and gentle with myself, how to understand and accept my body, and how to feel both fit and strong.
+It has played a vital role in my recovery from insomnia, addictions, and an eating disorder.

-My yoga nidra practice has transformed the quality of my sleep - enabling me to find a deeper more restorative sleep as well as help me recover lost sleep.
+My Yoga Nidra practice has transformed the quality of my sleep, allowing me to find deeper, more restorative rest and helping me recover lost sleep.

-A friend encouraged me to try a yoga class at a time of work related burnout and intense stress.
-I was reluctant at first, as running, aerobic dance and combat style classes had been my go-to.
-In my first class I bust into tears on the mat, but something shifted and I connected to a tiny grain of calm that I had not felt before.
-It’s helped me feel happier and healthier, soothed my mind, move with and through grief and deal with stress more effectively.
+A friend encouraged me to try a yoga class during a period of work-related burnout and intense stress.
+At first, I was reluctant—having previously favoured running, aerobic dance, and combat-style classes—but during that first session, I unexpectedly burst into tears on the mat.
+Something shifted.
+I connected with a tiny grain of calm I hadn’t felt before.

 Sally is an expert in tailoring and adapting the sessions to meet your own needs, from one to one sessions or private group sessions.
 Her Yoga Nidra is essential for those struggling to relax as it brings about a deep relaxation other practices may not do so as well.
 Thanks Sally.